joe-xing-ai/gadget/README.md

 ## Project Gadget

-Gadget is an Image Embedding Based Search & Data-centric AI Exploration Engine with the primary focus being proactively explore and look for Smart Data that makes your DNN model stands out.
+Gadget is an Image Embedding Based Search & Data-centric AI Exploration Engine with the primary focus being proactively explore and look for Small / Smart Data that makes your DNN model stand out.

-Image embedding vectors are used to build index around image data for a quick search based upon similart metrics, etc.
+Image embedding vectors are the crucial pieces of fundamental elements throughout the whole system design.
+We will try to use various DNN frameworks (Image Classification, EfficientNet, Vision Transformer), Object Detection, Instance Segmentation, maskRCNN, etc.) to study embedding vectors.

 #### Author: joe.xing.ai@gmail.com

 ### Design

+The main idea behind this design is try to train an Agent (Reinforcement Learning, Imitation Learning, or other Heuristic based) that explores and exploits the image embedding space, thus try to determine the value of a particular embedding vector state with the associated policy to reach such state.
+That value function and policy function can be used to improve DNN model performance through providing Small / Smart Data to the model.

+Here the embedding vector could be time-dependent, and used to compose behavioral embedding, e.g. U-turn embedding with a few frames of images showing the car's movement and pose within the image.

-The model
+The model architect:

-The system
+The system architect:

 ### Setup

-- conda 4.10.1
+Main dependencies: conda 4.10.1, CUDA 10.1, tensorflow-gpu 2.3.0

     - conda env create --file environment_ubuntu.yaml (environment_windows.yml)

-    for now assumes we only supports Ubuntu and Windows 10
+For now we only support Ubuntu and Windows 10 OS

     - conda activate gadget
-- cd ./python/ && python main.py --download --dataset_name "food01" --image_folder "./data/food01/"
+    - cd ./python/ && python main.py --download --dataset_name "food01" --image_folder "./data/food01"

-    these initialization procedures will start to download Tensorflow standard datasets.
+These initialization procedures will start to download Tensorflow standard datasets.

 ### QA System - Sanity Checks, Qualitative & Quantitative Measurements of the Model Performance